hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ## Region of Interest (Position Mode)

-QGC SRR allows users to set a *Region Of Interest (ROI)* on the map in fly view.
+QGC-Gov allows users to set a *Region Of Interest (ROI)* on the map in fly view.
 The camera will then track this ROI in when flying in position mode (only).

 To set the ROI: